jamie2210/CI_MS4_PP/TESTING.md

 ### Tooltip

 - I could not get the bootstrap tooltip to work, followed everything for the correct Bootstrap version, but for some reason it would not work.
-I took it onmyself to create one myself as I really wanted this feature for the star / favourite icon.
+I took it on myself to create one as I really wanted this feature for the star / favourite icon.
 - This is the code I originally used.

     ```Javascript